fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/src/cpp-mariadb/NOTES.md

 ### Adding another service

-You can add other services to
+You can add other services to your `docker-compose.yml` file [as described in Docker's documentation](https://docs.docker.com/compose/compose-file/#service-configuration-reference).
+However, if you want anything running in this service to be available in the container on localhost, or want to forward the service locally, be sure to add this line to t